White Nationalist Groups Increase Recruiting And Propaganda Across The West

 "The posters are pretty clever with their wording," Sudabattula said.
 "They don't really come off as harmful right out of the gate.
 But then you go online and the manifesto is a direct call to action against people of color."

 Founded two years ago in the aftermath of the white nationalist rally in Charlottesville, Va., Patriot Front has been labeled a hate group by the Southern Poverty Law Center, one of a handful of organizations nationwide that tracks such organizations.
-According to a new report from the center, white nationalist groups like Patriot Group are on the rise across the country.
+According to a new report from the center, white nationalist groups such as Patriot Group are on the rise across the country.

 In recent months, campuses across the west — including the University of Montana, the University of Utah and the University of Denver — have seen a rash of pamphleting, protesting and recruiting efforts by Patriot Front and another white nationalist group, Identity Evropa — recently rebranded as the American Identity Movement.
 Across the country, the Anti-Defamation League says protests and posterings increased by more than 180 percent in 2018.
 Universities have condemned their actions.